finitelabs/control4-esphome/README.md

 - Local network communication requiring no cloud services
 - Real-time updates from all [supported entities](#supported-esphome-entities) exposed by the device
+- Supports encrypted connections using the device encryption key
 - Variable Programming Support

 # <span style="color:#17BCF2">Compatibility</span>